akazukin5151/koneko/README.md

 ## Features

+* Filter modes in koneko main should go back to main screen on 'q' key
 * Offline mode
     - [ ] Launch `lscat` from `koneko`
     - [ ] If integrating frequents into offline, it needs to know what is cached and not